-Hey there friends!
 Do you love dark, rich stained wood?
-Having trouble getting that deep, decadent color?
+Are you having trouble getting that deep, decadent color?
 Then you have come to the right place!
-Today I’m adding to my paint, stain and finish collection and sharing my recipe for how to make DIY Dark Brown Wood Stain!
+Today I’m adding to the paint, stain, and finish collection and sharing my recipe for making DIY Dark Brown Wood Stain!

 I have a confession.
-I LOVE IKEA’s Black-Brown wood stain.
-I can’t even count the number of times I’ve tried to duplicate that delicious dark color.
-None of my attempts have been quite right, but this approach comes close.
-I thought it was unfair to call it black-brown, it’s more of a brown-black… let’s call it Decadent Dark Chocolate!
+I love IKEA’s Black-Brown wood stain.
+I can’t count the number of times I’ve tried to duplicate that delicious dark color.
+None of my attempts have been quite right, but this approach comes the closest.
+I thought it was unfair to call it black-brown; it’s more of a brown-black… let’s call it Decadent Dark Chocolate!

-I wanted dark brown wood stain for my DIY electric fireplace mantel and this recipe for DIY Dark Chocolate Brown wood stain was exactly what I wanted for this piece.
-It starts with oxidizing the wood and ends with a coat of my favorite wood stain color!
+I wanted dark brown wood stain for my DIY electric fireplace mantel, and this recipe for DIY Dark Chocolate Brown wood stain was exactly what I wanted for this piece.
+It starts with oxidizing the wood and ends with a coat of my favorite Rust-Oleum Ultimate Wood Stain colors..
+“Kona”!

 DIY Dark Chocolate Brown Wood Stain